A New Style of Menstrual Cup?

 - Sit on the toilet, and relax

-- Insert the Ziggy Cup, tilting it towards the back of your body
+- Insert the cup, tilting it towards the back of your body

 - Push the rim up, making sure it’s resting behind your pubic bone

 Tip #6: Use an IUD?
-The Ziggy Cup May Not be for You
+This May Not be for You

-Unlike traditional menstrual cups, the Ziggy Cup sits right up under your cervix.
+Unlike traditional menstrual cups, this one sits right up under your cervix.
 This also happens to be where your IUD strings hang out.
 So, using both of these products at the same time probably won’t work that well for you.

 That said, you’ll get the best advice from your doctor so check with them about this.